nikolarss0n/PlaywrightVisionAI/README.md

 ## What It Is

-Playwright Vision AI Debugger captures screenshots, HTML, and error details when tests fail, then uses Google's Gemini 1.5 Pro Vision model to visually analyze what went wrong and suggest fixes.
+Playwright Vision AI Debugger captures screenshots, HTML, and error details when tests fail, then uses advanced AI models (Google's Gemini and Anthropic's Claude) to visually analyze what went wrong and suggest fixes.

 ## Key Features